oils-for-unix/blog-code/typescript/blog.md

 - Linter
   - unused variables

+- Syntax highlighter in Treesitter?
+I want to at least try it

 - Test framework?
 Probably need it, could use macros for assert?

 - Bundler?
 Probably not, we don't have modules?